 Next, we rated and scored all the extra features and functions that make these chargers more user-friendly and convenient, which accounts for 20% of the overall score for each product.
 Regrettably, the bare-bones nature of the Anker PowerCore 10000 didn't get many accolades in this metric.

 The PowerCore 10000 is only capable of charging a single device at a time.
 It also lacks all of the integrated features that other models have, like a flashlight, built-in wall plug for recharging the battery pack, or integrated cable for different devices.

-This USB charger does include a micro-USB cable for recharging the pack or charging compatible devices but you will need to supply your own USB power brick or charge it off a computer.
+This USB charger includes a micro-USB cable for recharging the pack or charging compatible devices, but you'll need to supply your own USB power brick or charge it off a computer.